 Many seniors probably don’t consider building and maintaining credit to be a top financial issue.
 After all, the home and car are paid off, and everything else is contained within a careful budget, right?

 1. Have at least one credit card

 Seniors managing well on Social Security and their retirement savings might be tempted to go cash-only.
 But that can be a bad idea, warns credit expert Curtis Arnold.

 “If they stop using credit cold turkey, their credit score is likely to be adversely affected,” says Arnold, founder of CardRatings.com.

 The trick is to use that credit card, but pay off the full balance each month.
-That way, you’re charging only what you can actually afford, and you won’t accumulate a larger balance from month to month, which can be detrimental to your credit score.
+That way, you’re charging only what you can actually afford.
+Also, you won’t accumulate a larger balance from month to month, which can be detrimental to your credit score.

 “You don’t build credit as a married couple.
 Everyone should have a credit card in their own name to build credit themselves,” says Harzog, author of “Confessions of a Credit Junkie: Everything You Need to Know to Avoid the Mistakes I Made.”

 Sometimes your status as an “authorized user” on a spouse’s card does get reported to the credit bureaus.
 If you are unsure if your spending is being reported, check by requesting a free copy of your credit report.